AbelHristodor/notes-cheatsheets/Software Engineering/Design Patterns.md

 E.g.: Consider a text editor.
 The Component might be a basic text element, while the Decorators could add functionality like bold formatting, italics, and underline.

 ## Facade
-The Facade design pattern is a structural pattern that provides a simplified interface to a complex system of classes, making it easier for clients to interact with the system.
+The Facade design pattern is a structural pattern that *provides a simplified interface to a complex system of classes,* making it easier for clients to interact with the system.
 It acts as a higher-level interface that hides the complexities of the subsystem and presents a unified interface for the client.

 E.g.: Consider a multimedia player that plays audio and video files.
 The multimedia player might internally utilize different subsystems for decoding audio and video formats.
 The Facade pattern can create a simplified interface that encapsulates the complexity of interacting with these subsystems, providing methods like `playAudio()` and `playVideo()`.
 ## Factory
-The Factory design pattern is a creational pattern that provides an interface for creating objects in a super class, but allows subclasses to alter the type of objects that will be created.
+The Factory design pattern is a creational pattern that *provides an interface for creating objects in a super class, but allows subclasses to alter the type of objects that will be created*.
 It abstracts the process of object creation and decouples the client code from the specifics of the created objects.

 E.g.: A GUI framework might use a factory pattern to create various types of UI elements like buttons, text fields, and checkboxes.
 The factory could have methods like `createButton()`, `createTextField()`, etc., and specific implementations could create different styles of these elements.
 ## Iterator
-The Iterator design pattern is a behavioral pattern that provides a way to access elements of a collection (such as an array or a list) sequentially without exposing the underlying structure of the collection.
+The Iterator design pattern is a behavioral pattern that provides a way to *access elements of a collection* (such as an array or a list) sequentially without exposing the underlying structure of the collection.
 It separates the iteration logic from the collection itself.

 E.g.: In programming languages, iterators are commonly used to traverse elements of arrays or collections.
 The iterator pattern encapsulates the traversal logic, allowing clients to iterate over the elements without needing to understand the internal structure of the collection.
 ## Abstract Factory
-The Abstract Factory design pattern is a creational pattern that provides an interface for creating families of related or dependent objects without specifying their concrete classes.
+The Abstract Factory design pattern is a creational pattern that provides an interface for *creating families of related or dependent objects* without specifying their concrete classes.
 It's used when a system must be independent of how its objects are created, composed, and represented.

 E.g.: Consider a user interface framework that needs to support different themes (e.g., light and dark).
 The abstract factory pattern could define interfaces for creating buttons, text fields, and other UI elements, and concrete implementations of the factory would create elements with a consistent theme.
 ## Proxy
-The Proxy design pattern is a structural pattern that provides a surrogate or placeholder for another object to control its access.
+The Proxy design pattern is a structural pattern that *provides a surrogate or placeholder for another object* to control its access.
 It acts as a intermediary between the client and the real object, adding an extra layer of control.

 E.g.: A classic use of the proxy pattern is in virtual proxy scenarios, such as lazy loading of heavy resources.
 For instance, a virtual proxy for an image might only load the actual image data from disk when requested to display, thus optimizing memory usage.